lazywinadmin/lazywinadmin.github.io/_posts/2017/2017-11-26-CoinMarketCap.md

     url: ''
     title: ''
 ---
-{% include toc title="Table of content" %}
+{% include toc title="Table of content" icon="btc" %}

 # CoinMarketCap

 I recently developed an interest for cryptocurrencies.
-It takes some time to get familiar with all the technologies involved but I'm enjoying the ride so far ::m
+It takes some time to get familiar with all the technologies involved but I'm enjoying the ride so far :rocket:

 To follow the market, there are plenty of services and websites available.
 One of the most popular platform is [CoinMarketCap](https://coinmarketcap.com/).
 In addition to provide a clean interface, they offer a nice api to interact with the data of each coins.